quassidi/quassidi.github.io/index.md

 In 2021 i had the opportunity for a student scholarship from [MICITT](https://becasmicitt.com/) to study Cyber Security

 In 2022 i have been improving my skills as a data analyst doing projects and I want to use those as experience for a future job

+If you want to contact me on the right are all my socials and also this is my email danil506rm@yahoo.com